Program overview

 Career Options

-- Wireless Network Administrator: Manage and maintain wireless networks to ensure connectivity and security.
+• Wireless Network Administrator: Manage and maintain wireless networks, ensuring connectivity and security.

-- Data Centre Technician: Oversee the operations of data centers, ensuring optimal performance and security.
+• Data Centre Technician: Oversee the operations of data centers, including hardware maintenance and troubleshooting.

-- Network Technical Support Specialist: Provide technical support and troubleshooting for network-related issues.
+• Network Technical Support Specialist: Provide technical support and solutions for network-related issues.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.